Editor in Chief

 Vadim Furmanov is a recent graduate of the University of Chicago with a Bachelor’s Degree in Political Science.
 Originally from Ukraine, Vadim has resided in Chicago since 1994 and is a passionate supporter of both Dynamo Kyiv and the Ukrainian national team.
 He is also a Chicago Fire season ticket holder and a member of the Fire’s Section 8 supporters group.
 He writes primarily about Ukrainian football, as well as the intersection between football, politics, and history.
 You can follow Vadim on Twitter @vfurmanov.

-Mark Temnycky is a Ukrainian-American pursuing a joint masters degree in Public Administration and International Relations at the Maxwell School at Syracuse University.
+Mark Temnycky is a Ukrainian-American who earned a Master of Public Administration and a Master of Arts in International Relations from the Maxwell School of Citizenship and Public Affairs in June 2017.
+He is pursuing a career in international relations and foreign policy.
 Follow Mark on Twitter @MTem33

 Saul Pope has been following Russian football since the mid-nineties, and first saw a live game in 1998 (Zenit St. Petersburg vs Shinnik Yaroslavl’).
 He has been contributing to When Saturday Comes magazine for over a decade, with a particular focus on social, economic and political issues surrounding the game in Russia and, to a lesser extent, Ukraine.
 He has a particular passion for teams in and around St. Petersburg.
 A fluent Russian speaker, he graduated from the University of Surrey with a Master’s degree in the language.
 He lives in the UK, but travels back to Russia on a regular basis.
 You can follow Saul on Twitter @SaulPope.